KONMARI METHOD®

 • Sentimental items

-The categories are approached in a specific order, beginning with items that are often easier to decide on and gradually moving toward those with more emotional weight.
-This structure isn’t about speed or completion — it helps build the decision-making “muscle,” so choices become clearer and more confident with practice.
+The categories are approached in a specific order.
+They begin with items that are often easier to decide on and gradually move toward those with more emotional weight.
+This structure helps build decision-making confidence over time.

 Working with a Certified KonMari® Consultant

-Certification means being trained in the foundations and nuances of the KonMari Method® as it was intended to be practiced.
-Certified consultants don’t simply learn from the books — they work with real clients, submit detailed reports, receive feedback and critique, complete examinations and interviews, and continue their training over time.
+Certification means being trained in the foundations and nuances of the KonMari Method® as it’s meant to be practiced.
+It includes working with real clients, receiving feedback and guidance, and continuing to deepen the work over time.

-This shared foundation creates a clear compass for the work.
-Each year, certified consultants gather to re-center the practice and hear Marie Kondo speak directly about the heart and philosophy of the method.
-This ongoing connection helps keep the focus on joy, ideal lifestyle, and intentional choice — rather than efficiency, aesthetics, or external standards — and supports applying the method with integrity and care.
+This shared foundation creates a clear compass for how the method is applied.
+Each year, certified consultants gather to reconnect with the practice and hear Marie Kondo speak about the heart and philosophy behind it.
+This ongoing connection helps keep the focus on joy, ideal lifestyle, and intentional choice — rather than efficiency, aesthetics, or external standards — and supports applying the method with care and integrity.

 KonMari® Certification Levels

-Certified KonMari® Consultants progress through multiple certification levels, from Green to Master.
-Each level reflects verified client hours, continued training, and demonstrated experience working through the full KonMari Method® with real households.
+Certified KonMari® Consultants progress through multiple levels, from Green to Master.
+Each level reflects hands-on client hours, continued training, and experience working through the KonMari Method® with real households.

-This structure makes experience visible — not as a hierarchy of “better,” but as a way for clients to understand how much hands-on practice a consultant has accumulated over time.
+This structure makes experience visible — not as a hierarchy of “better,” but as a way to understand how much practice a consultant has built over time.

 Certified Green